sami3737/Running-Man/README.md

   }
 ```

-* **TimeRange** Config for time range, used to allow event between start and end time
+* **TimeRange** Config for time range, used to allow events between start and end time
 * **Enable Time Range** Used to enable the restriction.

 ```json